nathantypanski/nathantypanski.com/pages/pages.md

 A reasonable solution, I think, is to create an environment in which I feel free to dump links, unfinished research, etc. on the web and go back to refine it later.
 I want the mental freedom to share the low-quality work that composes the first steps to timeless writing.

-[^gwern]: And, indeed, have modeled some of this site after his, though I am nowhere near as productive a content producer as he
+[^gwern]: And, indeed, have modeled some of this site after his, though I am nowhere near as productive a content producer as he.